iamsuperbrave/learngit1/readme.txt

-Git is a version control system.
+Git it is a free sofeware.
-Git is a free sofeware.
+messi is the best.